 Designers are just embracing African inspired jewellery but we have been at it for the last decade.
 Each of our collections is inspired by some aspect of the continent be it material or design.
 Of course, there are some European influences on the different items as I spent many years in England and Italy.

-Following my passion for all things African and jewellery, I was able to create a brand that is now recognizable all over the world.
+Following my passion for all things African and jewellery, I was able to create an elegant brand that is now recognizable all over the world.
 Adele Dejak The Brand was launched after moving to Kenya where people simply found my personal pieces irresistible.
 Currently, we have tens of employees and work closely with different communities who provide the materials and skills we need to produce exquisite jewellery that is wearable by the modern day fashion lover.
 We give back to society in different ways including working with refugee communities in Kenya as well as offering training on the art of handmade jewellery.
 Design schools in the country have graced our workshop in Kiambu, Kenya trying to learn more about design and African concepts of jewellery making.

-Our brand has spread its wings to many parts of the world as we constantly collaborate with different brands like Samsung and CocaCola to display the beauty of our heritage.
+Our elegant brand has spread its wings to many parts of the world as we constantly collaborate with different brands like Samsung and CocaCola to display the beauty of our heritage.
 Besides just making money our business is aimed at inspiring a love for African cultures which sadly is eroding as people try to look modernized.